0% credit cards explained

 3. Set up automatic payments

-Establishing a repayment plan and setting up automatic payments is key when it comes to 0% credit cards.
+No matter if it’s a credit card or a temporary payday loan to help keep your finances afloat, setting up automatic payments is key to making timely payments.
 Even with 0% interest, you must still make regular payments, otherwise you could incur fees and risk losing your introductory rate.

 4. Avoid maxing out the credit limit